SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan_ble/wlan_station_ble_bridge/readme.md

    By default, application loading "cacert.pem" certificate if **LOAD_CERTIFICATE** enable.
 In order to load different certificate, user has to follow the following steps:

 rsi_wlan_set_certificate API expects the certificate in the form of linear array.
-So, convert the pem certificate into linear array form using python script provided in the release package "certificate_to_array.py"
+So, convert the pem certificate into linear array form using python script provided in the SDK "certificate_to_array.py"

   Ex: If the certificate is wifi-user.pem.
 Give the command in the following way python certificate_to_array.py ca-cert.pem